 Stroke Recovery: Smoothing the Transition Home

-In my 20-plus years as a nurse and senior home care services provider, I have served many people recovering from a stroke.
-As we begin National Stroke Awareness Month, I want to share some suggestions for addressing the key challenges I have seen families face when preparing to return home following a stroke.
+As we recognize National Stroke Awareness Month, I want to share some suggestions for addressing the key challenges I have seen families face when preparing to return home following a stroke.

 Home Assessment & Home Services